archeart/starter-academic/content/home/publications.md

 *Invited to appear in SIAM Journal on Computing (special issue for STOC 2019)*
 ___

-## Optimal Interactive Coding For Insertions, Deletions, and Substitutions
+## Optimal Interactive Coding for Insertions, Deletions, and Substitutions
 {{< staticref "files/ins-del.pdf" "newtab" >}}{{<icon name="file-pdf" pack="fas">}}{{</staticref>}}
 ###### A. A. Sherstov, P. Wu
 ###### FOCS 2017